SlawSimulation/SlawSimulation/README.md

   "Which game introduced Tekken Ball first?"
   "True or False: You can KO your opponent with the ball alone."

+- **“How Tekken Ball Are You?”
+Quiz**
+  Host a silly quiz on GitHub Pages or Discord:
+  “Do you like chaos?”
+  “Are you a masher?”
+  “Do you fear projectiles?”
+  Result: “You are 73% Tekken Ball.”

 - **Tekken Ball Leaderboard**
   Players use !ballwin or !ballloss to log results.